saeedkhademidoroh/ml-playverse/README.md

 ---

 # ml-playverse

-Exploring different datasets, models, techniques, evaluations, experiments, and applications of machine learning.
+**ml-playverse** explores different datasets, models, techniques, evaluations, experiments, and applications of machine learning.

 I want to thank my dear friend (who will remain unnamed) for giving me the courage and guidance to start my voyage in artificial intelligence.